Southwest Companion Pass Trick

 How to get the Southwest Companion Pass

-However, the 125,000 points can be earned a few different ways.
-They can be earned through reward miles from flights you paid for in cash (not miles), through credit card sign up bonuses, or points earned through Rapid Reward partners.
+However, the 135,000 points can be earned a few different ways.
+They can be earned through reward miles from flights you paid for in cash (not miles), through credit card sign up bonuses, through credit card referral bonuses (referring friends and family to their own cards) or points earned through Rapid Reward partners.

 So which way do we earn it?
-Actually, it’s a combination of all 3 but 95% of those points are earned through… you guessed it…
+You probably guessed it…

 Credit Cards!